Article I Name

 Article III Officers

-a) Chairperson: The Chairperson of the Committee must be a Senator, is appointed by the Committee on Committees, and serves a one-year, renewable term (Senate Bylaws, Art.
+- Chairperson: The Chairperson of the Committee must be a Senator, is appointed by the Committee on Committees, and serves a one-year, renewable term (Senate Bylaws, Art.
 II, Sec.
-3 (H)).
+3 (g)).

-c) Secretary: The Chairperson-Elect should act as secretary, keeping written minutes of the Committee meetings, distributing the minutes in a timely manner, including placing a copy in the Odum Library within two weeks of each called meeting (Senate Bylaws, Art.
+- Secretary: The Chairperson-Elect should act as secretary, keeping written minutes of the Committee meetings, distributing the minutes in a timely manner, including placing a copy in the Odum Library within two weeks of each called meeting (Senate Bylaws, Art.
 II, Sec.
-6 (E)).
+6).

 Article IV Subcommittees

-a) The Environmental Issues Committee may create subcommittees, which may include non-committee personnel (Senate Bylaws, Art.
+- The Environmental Issues Committee may create subcommittees, which may include non-committee personnel (Senate Bylaws, Art.
 II, Sec.
-3 (I)).
+3 (h)).

-2. Resource Conservation (RC) is responsible for evaluating energy and water usage on campus in both internal and external environments, making recommendations for ways in which conservation can be improved, and providing education programs to increase participation in resource conservation on campus.
+- Resource Conservation is responsible for evaluating resource and energy usage on campus in both internal and external environments and making recommendations for ways in which resource and energy conservation can be attained.
+The subcommittee will also work with the VSU Administration in overseeing and implementing the VSU Campus Outdoor Lighting Policy.

 Article V Procedures

-a) On or before October 1, the Committee will discharge the following responsibilities (Senate Bylaws, Art.
+- On or before October 1, the Committee will discharge the following responsibilities (Senate Bylaws, Art.
 II, Sec.
-6 (A 1-3)):
+6 (a 1-3)):

 Article VI Amendments